The Bridge – A supportive provision for children with SEMH needs within St Mark’s CofE Primary School

 It is our vision to support children with SEMH needs to become effective, self-regulated, motivated members of their school and community.
 We aim to ensure each and every child has a sense of belonging to our community and are able to access the specialist support they need to learn.
 We want them to learn to become the very best they can be as well as providing them with the strategies they need to deal with their sometimes overwhelming emotions.
 We strive to support them through personalised, child-centred learning and behaviour plans so they can access a full and inspiring mainstream education and go on to lead happy, safe and enriching lives.

 The majority of our children spend their time within their class supported by our skilled LSAs but they also have the opportunity to complete their work within the provision, if needed, when things get too much in the classroom.
-Every child has a personalised learning and behvaiour plan which enables them to develop both their academic and social skills according to their own needs.
-We also work closely with each child to develop their social, emotional and mental health needs through a variety of individual and group programs to help each child build their self-esteem and emotional resilience.
+Every child has a personalised learning and behaviour plan which enables them to develop both their academic and social skills according to their own needs.
+We also work closely with each child to develop their social, emotional and mental health needs through a variety of individual and group programs to build their self-esteem and emotional resilience.

 Extra Curricula Activities

 We aim to ensure that children are able to access clubs and extra curricula activities where appropriate.
 Risk assessments are made with the involvement of parents and carers to ensure the safety of each child and to determine any specialist provision that may be needed.
+This includes our Y6 residential trip.

 Home and School Links